 Start with the basics: reduce, reuse, recycle

 To foster a love of the environment in your tiny human, start by making it all about adventure and generosity.
 This is where you can get creative.
-For example, help your toddler clean and give his or her used toys, books, and clothes to other kids in your neighborhood, family, or even to a donation center.
+For example, help your toddler clean and give their used toys, books, and clothes to other kids in your neighborhood, family, or even to a donation center.
 You can also turn those large cardboard boxes from Amazon order into rocket ships, race cars, and treehouses before recycling them.

 For older children, money and competitive challenges are great motivators for reducing waste.
 Let your kid keep the change you get for recycling cans and bottles or make a game to see if they can go a week without using electricity during a certain time period.
 These little games might not seem necessary, but they associate reducing waste with the joy of positive feedback, which makes the concept more likely to stick.
-Plus, children have an amazing ability to think outside the box — even you might learn something.
+Plus, children have an amazing ability to think outside the box—even you might learn something.

-Kids have an inherent interest in science and nature — they want to know how and why things work.
+Kids have an inherent interest in science and nature—they want to know how and why things work.
 When they’re little, they like the way the rain sounds against their window and get excited about things you stopped noticing years ago: worms, squirrels, insects, falling leaves, and pinecones.

 When they are a little older, they are fascinated by dinosaurs, space exploration, and ocean life, and they love to ride bikes, climb trees, and go swimming.
-While most of us do our best to foster our child’s interest in anything they seem to like (another book about construction — you got it!) it’s easy to forget to match their enthusiasm by challenging their imaginations.
+While most of us do our best to foster our child’s interest in anything they seem to like (another book about construction—you got it!) it’s easy to forget to match their enthusiasm by challenging their imaginations.

 Talk about food